List of current champions in WWE: Women

 At the top of WWE's championship hierarchy for female wrestlers are the Women's World Championship on Raw and the WWE Women's Championship on SmackDown—regarded as women's world championships.
-The Women's World Championship is held by first-time champion Stephanie Vaquer, who defeated Iyo Sky to win the vacant title at Wrestlepalooza on September 20, 2025; previous champion Naomi relinquished the title due to maternity leave.
-The WWE Women's Championship is held by first-time champion Jade Cargill, who defeated Tiffany Stratton at Saturday Night's Main Event on November 1, 2025.
+The Women's World Championship is held by two-time champion Stephanie Vaquer, who defeated Liv Morgan with Becky Lynch as the special guest referee at a WWE Live: South America Live Tour event on September 12, 2026.
+The WWE Women's Championship is held by first-time champion Chelsea Green, who won the title by defeating Jade Cargill, Charlotte Flair, Lash Legend, and Tiffany Stratton in a five-way ladder match at SummerSlam Night 2 on August 2, 2026.
+At the time, Green was recognized as interim champion due to an injury incurred by lineal champion Rhea Ripley, but on September 11, 2026, WWE amended the official title history, recognizing Ripley's reign as ending when Green's began on August 2, thus making Green the official and lineal champion.

 The secondary titles for female wrestlers are the Women's Intercontinental Championship on Raw and the Women's United States Championship on SmackDown.
-The Women's Intercontinental Championship is held by first-time champion Maxxine Dupri, who defeated Becky Lynch on Raw on November 17, 2025.
-The Women's United States Championship is held by record two-time champion Chelsea Green.
-She defeated Giulia on SmackDown on November 7, 2025.
+The Women's Intercontinental Championship is held by first-time champion Raquel Rodriguez, who defeated Sol Ruca on Raw on July 27, 2026.
+The Women's United States Championship is held by first-time champion Jacy Jayne.
+She defeated Tiffany Stratton on the August 14, 2026, episode of SmackDown.